pattonwebz/cloudinary_wordpress/README.md

 Run `npm run package` to create the plugin release in the `/build` directory and package it as `cloudinary-image-management-and-manipulation-in-the-cloud-cdn.zip` in the root directory.

+Files included in the release package are defined in the `gruntfile.js` under the `copy` task.
+Be sure to update this list of files and directories when you add new files to the project.

 ### Deployment to WordPress.org

 1. Tag a release from the `master` branch on GitHub.